AGRI116 - Plants and Civilizations

 This short video [3:11] from North Carolina State University gives some great advice on choosing a research topic.

 Forgot what we discussed during our library session?
-Don't fret!
+Don't worry!
 In addition to this research guide, you can find more information in the library handout.

 Ask Me About: